Skip to main content

 Disclaimers:

-• It's my best attempt the time of writing, based on my possibly subjective analysis as an animator, and some amount of personal opinion.
-I hope to keep refining it collectively though!
+• It's my best attempt the time of writing, based on my possibly subjective analysis as an animator, and a tiny bit of personal opinion.
+I will update and refine this as much as I can though, trying to retain a somewhat neutral stance at least in this particular blog post.

-• The list skips older tools, like those based on GAN models, as diffusion based models have become more established and popular.
+• The list skips older tools, like those based on GAN models, as diffusion and transformer based architecture has become more capable, established, and adopted.

 • This guide is not a tutorial, but the communities of most tools are teeming with helpful content.
 To get started, use keywords from this guide to look online!